 Welcome.
-I am an Integrative Psychotherapist, working with individuals, couples and under 16's.
-I have over 20 years of experience working in Harlow, Sawbridgeworth, Bishops Stortford and the surrounding borders.
-I am a practicing martial artist with more than 30years experience, including teaching in the local area.
-I also run safety and self esteem workshops for the community a… Read more
+I am an Integrative Psychotherapist with over 20 years experience.
+I work with individuals, couples, under 16's and families in Harlow, Sawbridgeworth, Bishops Stortford and the surrounding borders.
+I am a practising martial artist with more than 40years experience, including teaching in the local area.
+I also run workshops for the community and have been a teacher of co… Read more

 Located in Sawbridgeworth and Harlow.

 Can also offer telephone appointments.